Damar Hamlin: In-game collapse

 On January 2, 2023, during a Week 17 Monday Night Football game against the Bengals, Hamlin collapsed on the field at 8:56 p.m.
 EST after tackling wide receiver Tee Higgins.
-At the start of the play, Higgins caught a pass by Joe Burrow near the 50-yard line and ran downfield while leading with his right shoulder, which collided against Hamlin's chest.
+At the start of the play, Higgins caught a pass by Joe Burrow near the 50-yard line and ran downfield while leading with his right shoulder, which struck Hamlin's chest.
 Sports commentators described the tackle as seemingly routine while noting the jarring nature of the contact.
 Following the play, Hamlin momentarily stood up, then passed out and fell backwards.

 Hamlin remained motionless at midfield while team athletic trainers and paramedics rushed to his side within 10 seconds.
 First responders initiated CPR, automated external defibrillation (AED) and other treatments to Hamlin on the field for 10 minutes.
 Hamlin was eventually administered oxygen and an intravenous solution (IV).
 An ambulance was brought onto the field about four minutes after his collapse for more assistance.
 As he was being placed on a stretcher, most of the players from both teams came off the sidelines to kneel or stand on the field near him, visibly upset and emotional about his status.
+The game was later canceled entirely.

 After being transported by ambulance to the University of Cincinnati Medical Center at 9:23 p.m.
 EST, he was reported to be in critical condition and was intubated.
 Later that night at 1:48 a.m. local time, the Bills reported that Hamlin had initially suffered cardiac arrest and his heartbeat was restored on-field.

 Hamlin later confirmed that he had an episode of commotio cordis, an extremely rare condition in which cardiac rhythm is disrupted by a blow to the chest during a specific 40-millisecond span in the heart's electrical cycle.
 The condition is 97% fatal if not treated within three minutes.